r-owen/microBlocksXRP/ReadMe.rst

   * Use a non-zero ``dCoeff`` (this is very common when specifying a non-zero ``iCoeff``).
   * Specify a non-zero value for ``maxIntegral``.

-* If you can predict the value of the drive signal, definitely try using a "feedforward" signal.
+* If you can predict the value of the drive signal, use the prediction as a "feedfoward" signal, as explained here.
-  This should reduce the size of the PID corrections, which may make your system more responsive and stable.
+  Done well, this should greatly reduce the size of the PID corrections, which should make your system more responsive and stable.
-  Here is the technique:

-  * Compute the predicted drive signal (known as the "open loop" calculation).
+  * Compute the predicted drive signal.
-  * If your system has a minimum signal needed to do anything useful (such as a geared DC motor, which probably will not operate at low speed), consider setting this predicted signal to 0 if it is too small to be useful.
-  * Compute the PID correction.
-  * Divide the correction by the usual factor (as discussed in the first item in this list), and add it to the predicted drive signal.
+  * Compute the PID correction and scale it as usual (see the first recommendation) to produce a PID drive signal.
+  * Compute drive signal = predicted drive signal + PID drive signal.
   * Limit the resulting drive signal to a reasonable value using ``pid_constrainValue``, as usual.
-  * TO test the effect, you can easily disable feedfoward by forcing the predicted drive signal to 0.

 Encoded DC Motors.ubl
 =====================